Consensys/mythril/docs/source/security-analysis.rst

 Run :code:`myth -x` with one of the input options described below will run the analysis modules in the `/analysis/modules <https://github.com/ConsenSys/mythril-classic/tree/master/mythril/analysis/modules>`_ directory.

-Mythril detects a range of security issues, including integer underflows, owner-overwrite-to-ether-withdrawals, unprotected selfdestructs, and others.
-However, the analysis will not detect business logic issues and is not equivalent to formal verification.

 ***********************
 Analyzing Solidity Code
 ***********************